All Episodes

 Also, be willing to take help in any form from your friends and family.

-I really it does take a village, it took a village for me to get to change careers to get this master's degree.
+It took a village for me to get to change careers to get this master's degree.

-And I, you know, really looking at it at first, I wasn't sure I could do it.
+And I, you know, really looking at it, at first, I wasn't sure I could do it.

-I was pretty daunted by the idea of having to get another master's, but I with a family and working.
+I was pretty daunted by the idea of having to get another master's, but I, with a family and working.

-But you can do it if you I think you just need to accept help.
+But you can do it if you, I think you just need to accept help.

-And I also do I think you have to be realistic about how hard it may be.
+And I also do, I think you have to be realistic about how hard it may be.

-Very good.
+Very good, very good.

 Yay!

-Very good, very good, yay.
+Very good, very good, yay!

 That's all for this edition of On the Job from Hired to Retired, brought to you by Express Employment Professionals.

-Find out more at ExpressPros.com.
+Find out more at expressprose.com.

 This podcast is produced by Steve Mencher for Mensch Media and Red Seat Ventures.